jpgpi250/unbound_as_unfiltered_DNS-resolver/README.md

 WARNING: it may be wise, even for advanced users, to execute the scripts line by line (copy/paste) this to allow you to keep track of what is actually been changed!

-The script /home/pi/bypassFTL.sh compiles unbound from source.
+The script /home/pi/compile_unbound.sh compiles unbound from source, using the "Cache DB Module Options" (Redis).
 This only works if unbount isn’t already installed on your system!

-The script /home/pi/compile_unbound.sh makes the modifications,required to allow unbound to be used as unfiltered DNS resolver.
+The script /home/pi/bypassFTL.sh makes the modifications,required to allow unbound to be used as unfiltered DNS resolver.

+The script /home/pi/install_phpRedisAdmin.sh installs the files, required to look at the Redis data, in the lighttpd folder.
+Checkup on Redis, using a browser (http://<IP-ADDRESS of pihole>/phpRedisAdmin/).

 The script /home/pi/nmapweb is only a partial script, it doesn't download the zipfile.
 You need to be registered to download this file!
 The instructions to install nmapweb can be found here:https://discourse.pi-hole.net/t/run-nmap-security-audit-tool-from-a-web-interface/20351